Rule 5160:1-2-11 | Medicaid: United States (U.S.) citizenship documentation.

-(v) In foster care and receiving child welfare services under Title IV-B of the Social Security Act (as in effect October 1, 2019).
+(v) In foster care and receiving child welfare services under Title IV-B of the Social Security Act (as in effect October 1, 2022); or

 (d) Other individuals on such other basis as the secretary of the department of health and human services may specify, by regulation, that satisfactory documentary evidence of citizenship or nationality was previously presented.